top of page

 “We will neither commemorate nor celebrate our immutable characteristics, neither among ourselves nor among Americans at large.
 We will instead celebrate the things that make us American: merit, faith, and liberty first among them.
 All Americans deserve equal dignity, and at this Department they will receive it.
 On this precipice of the 250th anniversary of our Revolution, we will rededicate ourselves to ‘the proposition that all men are created equal.’”

-• It has been reported that all grants and cooperative agreements that are targeted to underserved farmers and ranchers are under review and may be rescinded.
-For information on litigation brought challenging USDA actions, visit the Trump Administration Actions page.
+• Grants and cooperative agreements that are targeted to underserved farmers and ranchers were put under review most were rescinded.

-• The case of Black Farmers Agric.
+• On October 8, 2025, the Sixth Circuit Court of Appeals rejected the plaintiff's arguments in the case of Black Farmers Agric.
 Ass’n Inc. v.
-Vilsack , No. 24-05119 proceeded before the Sixth Circuit Court of Appeals.
-Oral arguments were held on Jan.
-30, 2025.
-In this case, the Black Farmers and Agriculturalists Association Inc. and its members are seeking reversal of the district court's dismissal of their action.
-The suit alleges the USDA’s Discrimination Financial Assistance Program “perpetuates historic racial discrimination” by excluding the claims of heirs of deceased farmers and landowners subjected to discrimination by the USDA.
+Vilsack, --- F4th ---, 2025 WL 2848612 (6th Cir.
+2025).
+In this case, the Black Farmers and Agriculturalists Association Inc. and its members sought reversal of the district court's dismissal of their action.
+The suit alleged the USDA’s Discrimination Financial Assistance Program “perpetuates historic racial discrimination” by excluding the claims of heirs of deceased farmers and landowners subjected to discrimination by the USDA.
+The Sixth Circuit court held that the program did not extend to relatives of deceased farmers, and the exclusion of relatives from the assistance program did not violate the relatives' statutory right to “inherit … property” on “same” basis as “white citizens of the United States.”

 From the Archives: